MicroEJ/docs/ApplicationDeveloperGuide/nls.rst

 NLS is distributed as an add-on library containing a single Java interface: `NLS`_.

-In addition to that, the binary-nls library provides a factory for implementations of this interface: it uses an :ref:`add-on processor <module_natures.addon_processor>` which processes, offboard, the Localization Source Files into one `BON resource buffer`_ file for compactness.
+In addition to that, the `binary-nls`_ library provides a factory for implementations of this interface: it uses an :ref:`add-on processor <module_natures.addon_processor>` which processes, offboard, the Localization Source Files into one `BON resource buffer`_ file for compactness.

 During the :ref:`clinit <soar_clinit>` phase, this resource file is opened and the list of locales is parsed.
 After that, the resource remains opened for the rest of the Application execution and is directly used to retrieve messages translations for the supported locales.

-Usage of this binary-nls implementation is documented below (see current :ref:`limitations <section.nls.limitations>`).

 .. _NLS: https://repository.microej.com/javadoc/microej_5.x/apis/ej/nls/NLS.html
 .. _BON resource buffer: https://repository.microej.com/javadoc/microej_5.x/apis/ej/bon/ResourceBuffer.html